noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.14.5.

-A map showing the presence (red) and absence (green) of a non-native encrusting invetebrate on oil platforms in the Santa Barbara Channel and around the Northern Channel Islands.
-CHECK
+A map showing the presence (red) and absence (green) of a non-native encrusting invertebrate on oil platforms in the Santa Barbara Channel and around the Northern Channel Islands.

 Presence (red) and absence (green) of _Watersipora spp._ on recently surveyed oil platforms, other artificial surfaces, and natural reefs in the Santa Barbara Channel.
 This non-indigenous bryozoan was found to occur on only two of 15 natural reefs surveyed in the northern Channel Islands.
 Figure: Page et al. 2016